 “In this generation, because the Republican and Democratic parties are so divided, social media has made it worse,” Lee explained.
 “And because of this, it has impacted my viewpoint—I’m more exposed to Democratic news than Republican news.”

-“I feel like, since the media has covered so much of both sides, teens don’t know who to trust or which choice is best,” said Angelopoulou when explaining why teens may be uninterested in voting.
+“I feel like, since the media has covered so much of both sides, teens don’t know who to trust or which choice is best,” Angelopoulou said.
 “Even though there’s a lot of coverage, I don’t think they have enough knowledge to vote, and I don’t think it’s within their interests to do so.”

 Although most teens we spoke to said they wouldn’t be voting this year, they expressed confidence that they’ll be more prepared for the next election.
-They anticipate gaining more knowledge about current issues and feeling more mature—ready to make thoughtful decisions that will shape the future of our country.
+They anticipate becoming more knowledgeable about political issues and feeling more mature—ready to make informed decisions that will shape the country’s future.

 “Yes, I think I’ll definitely vote in the next election because I’ll be older and able to make a better, more informed decision,” Angelopoulou said.
 “Right now, I feel too young to make a choice that will shape the future of this country.”

-The feeling of being under-informed about the candidates is common among young voters.
-This year’s election seems particularly controversial, adding pressure and uncertainty for this generation’s voters.
+The feeling of being under-informed about candidates is common among young voters.
+This year’s election seems particularly divisive, adding to the pressure and uncertainty many teens feel.

 “Maybe when I get older and understand the issues better,” said Dora Wong, an eligible voter at FLHS.
 “Nowadays, we’re influenced by social media and friends.
 Everyone’s talking about the debate and the elections, and as an 18-year-old, I feel influenced by others and unable to form my own judgments.”

-Even if you aren’t voting this year due to feeling unprepared or having a clouded judgment, there are still ways to get involved, such as volunteering at polling stations.
-To prepare for future elections, Lee shared some tips on researching candidates and building confidence in making an informed choice.
+Even for those who choose not to vote this year due to uncertainty or lack of information, there are still ways to get involved, such as volunteering at polling stations.
+Lee also shared advice on how students can start preparing for future elections by researching candidates and building confidence in their ability to make informed choices.

 “I know it may seem ridiculous, but I’m not saying you have to sit in front of the TV for hours,” Lee said.
 “Read reliable sources, like The New York Times or The Wall Street Journal, which frequently publish updates about the election.
 It’s essential to follow how these candidates are planning for America’s future.”